expersso/OECD/readme.md

 DUR_D             Unemployment by duration
 ```

-In the following we'll explore the `DUR_D` data set, which contains data on the duration of unemployment.
+In the following we’ll explore the `DUR_D` data set, which contains data
+on the duration of unemployment.

 ``` r
 dataset <- "DUR_D"
 ```

-Before downloading the series we are interested in, it is often prudent to look at the data structure, to see what type of breakdowns the data set offers:
+Before downloading the series we are interested in, it is often prudent
+to look at the data structure, to see what type of breakdowns the data
+set offers:

 ``` r
 dstruc <- get_data_structure(dataset)